codio/knowledge/source/instructors/setupcourses/virtualmachine.rst

 ..
 Note::  It can take around 10 minutes for the new stack to be created and available for use.

-- When the stack has been fully published go to **Courses>Virtual Machine>VM Stack** and select the newly published stack to make it available to students for their assignment(s).
+- When the stack has been fully published go to **Courses>Virtual Machine>Stack** and select the newly published stack to make it available to students for their assignment(s).

 - Save the changes.